-You can access your laboratory results online in 7 days at https://my.itstartswithme.com/ as long as you have pre-registered for the event and you have a username and password.
-If you would like to access your results online, and you do not have an online account with It Starts With Me Health (ISWM), contact them at 1-800-217-5866. *Please note that you must consent to enable online access to results.
+You can access your laboratory results online 7 days after you test at https://my.itstartswithme.com/ as long as you have pre-registered for the event and you have a username and password.
+Please note that you must consent to enable online access to results.

 Yes.
-If you pre-registered for the event and you have a username and password, you can access your laboratory results online seven days prior to your test date at https://my.itstartswithme.com/.
-If you would like to access your results online, and you do not have an online account with It Starts With Me Health (ISWM), contact them at 1-800-217-5866. *Please note that you must consent to enable online access to results.
+If you pre-registered for the event and you have a username and password, you can access your laboratory results online seven days prior to your test date at https://my.itstartswithme.com/. *Please note that you must consent to enable online access to results.